-Throughout his all too short but trailblazing life, death had been his central artistic theme – and seventy-seven years ago on this day at the age of thirty-eight, the Spanish poet and playwright Federico Garcia Lorca met the violent fate he had foreseen when he wrote: “Then I realised I had been murdered.
+Throughout his all too short but trailblazing life, death had been his central artistic theme – and seventy-eight years ago on this day at the age of thirty-eight, the Spanish poet and playwright Federico Garcia Lorca met the violent fate he had foreseen when he wrote: “Then I realised I had been murdered.
 They looked for me in cafes, cemeteries and churches …. but they did not find me.
 They never found me?
 No. They never found me.”

 Few artists have represented and embodied their nation’s collective spirit better than Lorca – which makes the tragic account of his death all the more heartbreaking.
 Shortly after the Spanish Civil War broke out in July 1936, Lorca made the misguided decision to leave the safe enclave of Madrid to be with his family in his conservative hometown of Granada.
 Almost immediately after he arrived, the area was seized by the Nationalist Falangists.
 In spite of carefully cultivating an apolitical stance, his association with the Republic, his plays which dealt with repression and some anti-Catholic statements in interviews had made Lorca a high-profile target.
 Although these were certainly contributory factors to the Nationalists’ hatred of Lorca, the likeliest red rag was his homosexuality.